European airlines cancel Tel Aviv flights amid escalating conflict

 Spanish airline Iberia also cancelled its Tel Aviv flights on Thursday and Friday, a spokeswoman said, adding the airline will make a decision on future flights based on the evolution of the situation.

-United Airlines (UAL.O), Delta Air Lines (DAL.N) and American Airlines (AAL.O) on Wednesday all cancelled flights between the United States and Tel Aviv. read more
+United Airlines, Delta Air Lines and American Airlines on Wednesday all cancelled flights between the United States and Tel Aviv.

 Virgin Atlantic had said earlier this week that bookings to Israel had soared 250% week on week after an announcement by Britain that Israel was on its “green list” for the reopening of overseas leisure travel during the COVID-19 pandemic.